 To help assess whether these findings are consistent with cortical superficial siderosis, we also analyzed a brain with pathologically confirmed CAA and evidence of disseminated cortical superficial siderosis during life (Supplemental Figure 2).
 Ex vivo MRI findings revealed widespread curvilinear hypointense abnormalities, extending more deeply into the sulci compared to iAD cases.
 Histopathological observations in areas with cortical superficial siderosis on ex vivo GRE 7 T MRI in this case confirmed previously reported findings of hemosiderin and iron deposits in the cortex in the context of severe CAA and concentric splitting of nearby leptomeningeal vessel walls.11 Adjacent sections stained positive for intracellular calcium deposits in the cortex, whereas no extracellular calcifications were observed in either the cortex or white matter.

-Clinical and general neuropathological correlations of possible ARIA-H
+Clinical and general neuropathological correlations of hemorrhagic lesions

-Within the iAD group, the presence of possible ARIA-H on ex vivo MRI (i.e. cortical superficial siderosis) was not related to AN1792 dose, number of injections, antibody response, age at death, APOE ε4 status, or post-mortem interval (Mann-Whitney U tests, all p-values > 0.3) (Table 1).
+Within the iAD group, the presence of cortical superficial siderosis on ex vivo MRI was not related to AN1792 dose, number of injections, antibody response, age at death, APOE ε4 status, or post-mortem interval (Mann-Whitney U tests, all p-values > 0.3) (Table 1).

 Quantification of histopathological alterations in iAD vs. cAD cases